solomonmuheki/Laravel_Angular_Crud/README.md

 - Run `ng serve` to run the angular app
 - Start the laravel backend
   - `cd backend` to enter into the backend folder
-  - run `pgp artisan serve`  to start the backend
+  - run `php artisan serve`  to start the backend

 ## Development server